 - Add veggies – Most Indian veggie sandwiches almost always include finely sliced boiled potatoes, cucumbers, tomatoes, and onions, but some include thinly sliced green peppers as well as beetroots.

 - Sprinkle chaat masala over the veggies- This is a game changer.
 It adds a bit of tang to this sandwich and makes it finger-licking good.
 Once you have sprinkled the chaat masala, cover the cheese slice with the other bread slice with the chutney side facing down.

 - It is not necessary to grill this sandwich.
 It is often served as is.
 Grilling gives this sandwich a nice crunchy exterior that most folks seem to like.
 Check out the grilling options mentioned below.

 - Add garnishings – You could garnish it with sev (thin crispy sticks made from chickpea flour) or a drizzle of ketchup or green chutney.
 You can also use shredded mozzarella cheese both as a layer and/or as garnishing.

 - Accompany it with a cup of hot ginger tea or a cold glass of lemonade, depending on the weather.

 Should I grill or not grill the sandwich?

 It is totally your choice.

-My mom served these potato sandwiches without grilling it for school lunch or as an after-school snack.
-If you choose to grill it, make sure to serve it immediately or else the bread can get soggy over a period of time.
+My mom served these potato sandwiches without grilling them for school lunch or as an after-school snack.
+If you choose to grill it, make sure to serve it immediately, or else the bread can get soggy over a period of time.

 How do you grill the veggie sandwich